India’s foreign minister says he briefed US officials on Canada row

 Jaishankar reiterated on Friday that India is open to looking into “anything relevant and specific” that Canada may put forward.

-For its part, Washington previously voiced support for the Canadian probe, with Sullivan saying that the feud with India has not caused friction between the US and Canada.
+For its part, Washington previously voiced support for the Canadian probe, with Sullivan saying the feud with India has not caused friction between the US and Canada.

 “I firmly reject the idea that there is a wedge between the US and Canada,” Sullivan said last week.
 “We have deep concerns about the allegations, and we would like to see this investigation carried forward and the perpetrators are held to account.”